Algebraic theories of power operations: E-infinity rings over Fp

 \subsection{Dyer-Lashof operations}

-Our goal now is to recall the structure of mod $p$ power operations, and package to it into the plethystic framework.
+Our goal now is to recall the structure of mod $p$ power operations, and package it into the plethystic framework.
 We find it most convenient to proceed by introducing some of the relevant algebra first.
 We begin by recalling a certain algebra $\calB$ of power operations; this algebra has various names in the literature, such as the big, or generalized, Steenrod algebra, or the Kudo-Araki-May algebra.
+It is essentially the algebra of all generalized Steenrod operations in the sense of \cite{may1970general}, only with different naming conventions.

 We follow the convention that the binomial coefficient $\binom{n}{m}$ vanishes unless $0\leq m \leq n$.

 \begin{defn}[$p=2$] $\calB$ is the ordinary $\bbZ$-graded associative $\bbF_2$-algebra generated by symbols $Q^s$ of degree $s$ for all $s\in \bbZ$, and subject to the relations